 What Exercises Should I do?

 You can perform almost any exercises to Tabata.
-I have a list of exercises that I use during my workouts, and I rotate them throughout the workouts so I don't get bored with the routine.
-I have my favorites which I perform during every workout, squats being my number one, a) because it's a great exercise for my tennis game, and b) I usually start with this, because it really gets the blood flowing and warms me up quickly.
+I have a list of exercises that I rotate throughout the workouts so I don't get bored with the routine.
+I have my favorites which I perform during every workout, squats being my number one, a) because it's a great exercise for my tennis game, and b) I usually start with this, because it really gets the blood flowing and warms me up quickly, this or burpees!
 Here is a list of some commonly used exercises during Tabata: Squats / Jumping Jacks / Jump Rope / Bicep Curls / Mountain Climbers / Russian Twists / Push Ups / Side Skaters / Bell Squats / Leg Lifts / Sit Ups / High Knees / Planks / Lunges / Crunches ... and so the list goes on.
 If you can do it at home with no equipment, it can be done to Tabata.
 If you want to advance your exercises, you can add weights and some other inexpensive pieces of equipment.

 What's the catch?

 There is none.
-But there are a few cautions to be aware of.
-If you haven't done any HIIT before , or you're not used to exercise, be very careful when you start out.
+But exercise caution if you are new to HIIT or exertive exercise.
 Let me give you an example.
-I am physically very fit and exercise regularly.
+I am physically fit and exercise regularly.
 When I first tried Tabata, I could barely make it completely through 3 Tabata rounds, i.e. 15 minutes.
 The next two to three days I was sore all over.
 But as soon as your muscles are healed, and you do another workout, you will feel right away how you can achieve more.
-I currently do 8 or 9 Tabatas in one workout, which is about 40 or 45 minutes.
-If I'm short on time, I just squeeze in 5 or 6 rounds.
+I usually do 6 Tabatas in one workout, which is 30 minutes, but add more if I have more time.
 Your endurance will build quickly as long as you do this regularly.
 I recommend 2 to 3 times per week.
 Also, make sure you are familiar with the exercises you do, so that your form is correct.
 There is no point bashing out an exercise if you are not doing it correctly.
-Form is more important then how many repetitions you can do in each 20 second exercise period.
+Form is more important then how many repetitions you can do in each 20 second period.

 Karen Serino is a life and style blogger, sharing fashion, fitness and fun for youthful women in their forties, fifties and beyond.